New president, new hope? Guatemalans’ commitment to democracy on display.

 A short time later, incoming Semilla members of Congress denounced an attempt by outgoing members to delay – or prevent – the presidential inauguration.
 For more than 10 hours, Semilla dodged political maneuvers they categorized as attempted “coups.”

-By 9 p.m., Mr. Mancilla decided he needed to get to the central plaza.
+By 9 p.m., Mr. Mansilla decided he needed to get to the central plaza.
 “We didn’t know what was going to happen; there was a lot of anguish,” he says.

 Finally, around midnight, the path was cleared for Mr. Arévalo and his Vice President Karin Herrera to assume power.

-Mr. Mancilla screamed and cried in the plaza, alongside thousands of equally emotional compatriots.
+Mr. Mansilla screamed and cried in the plaza, alongside thousands of equally emotional compatriots.

-Jennifer Herrera was full of excitement, too.
+Jennifer de la Cruz was full of excitement, too.
 The young law student had never followed politics before Mr. Arévalo’s candidacy.
 But his anti-corruption platform motivated her to learn more about Guatemala’s political situation – and educate her peers.
 “I’d always found out what was happening from my grandfather and my father,” she says, today host to some 25,000 followers on TikTok where she has spent the past year creating content about Guatemalan politics.

 “We can leave a mark with our participation; our voices must be taken into account.
 We have many demands,” she says of Guatemalan youth.

-Note: Editor's note: The article has been updated to correct the spelling of Eduardo Mansilla's surname.